Chirag037/-Store-Finance-Manager-/README.md

 - 🔐 Optional password protection for secure access
 - 📤 Export reports as CSV, Excel, or PDF
 - 📊 View transaction history in a table format
+- this can be used by different way as a persons need.
 ---

 ## 🖥️ GUI Preview